Five Intrinsic Motivators and How They Impact Employee Engagement At Work

 Every manager craves a highly committed, motivated workforce.
 When workers are engaged, business performance is better, customer satisfaction scores rise and ultimately, revenues increase.

 How can you engage employees in a sustainabile and positive way?
 First off, if something looks too good to be true, it probably is.
 And yes, that includes gamification programs.
 When based on a sound strategy, gamification provides impressive results.
-But, too often, it’s approached as a “stunt” or “quick fix” – and applying meaningless game mechanics to a program is not going to fool anyone.
-You can’t trick people into being motivated with a meaningless trophy.
+But too often, it’s approached as a “stunt” or “quick fix” – and applying meaningless game mechanics to a program is not going to fool anyone.
+You can’t trick people into being motivated by simply adding a trophy.

-You need to begin by partnering with a provider that understands the distinct motivators of your employees – and how those link to your business success.
+You need to begin understanding the distinct intrinsic motivators of your employees – and how those motivators link to your business success.
 And this starts with understanding a few fundamentals of human motivation.
 Check out our white paper, Using Gamification to Engage Employees for some real-world examples.

 Employees become focused when they’re presented with:

-These four factors provide the right balance of reinforcement to induce interest and promote participation.
-This path to clear goals and outcomes lays the foundation for a successful program because while they leverage extrinsic tactics, they tap into intrinsic motivation – the internal, emotional fuel that drives humans to engage in an activity for its own sake, because it is personally rewarding.
+These four factors provide the right balance of reinforcement to spark interest and promote participation.
+This path to clear goals and outcomes lays the foundation for a successful program because while the steps leverage extrinsic tactics, they tap into intrinsic motivation – the internal, emotional fuel that drives humans to engage in an activity because it is personally rewarding.

 "I control.”
 It is important to people to feel like they control and have a choice regarding their participation.
 Autonomy in the workplace exists on a continuum – from jobs where employees have none and are told exactly what to do, to jobs where employees have all the autonomy they want, whenever they want it, as long as the work gets done – and everywhere in between.

-- Mastery: “I improve.”
+“I improve.”
 Getting better at things is satisfying on a number of fronts.
 For some employees, it means the job gets easier.
-For others, it brings the psychic and possibly financial rewards that come from doing something that 1) couldn’t be done before and 2) not everyone else can do.
+For others, it brings the psychic emotional and possibly financial rewards that come from doing something that a) couldn’t be done before and b) not everyone else can do.

-- Progress: “I achieve.”
-People respond well when they see that they are making progress on something they care about, whether in the workplace or in life.
+Progress: “I achieve.”
+People respond well when they see that they are making progress on a goal--something they care about--whether in the workplace or in life.

-- Social Interaction: “I connect with others.”
+“I connect with others.”
 Humans are innately social creatures, and we want to connect, interact, affiliate, care and share.
-We also want to be recognized, and we want to understand and be understood.
+We also want to be recognized, and appreciated.

-When intrinsic motivators are introduced employees start to see their work as more meaningful, and so they become eager and willing to learn and contribute.
-As a result, business performance improves, measurably and fast.
+When intrinsic motivators are introduced, employees start to see their work as more meaningful and they become eager and willing to learn and contribute.
+As a result, business performance improves, quickly and measurably.

 How are you motivating your employees?
 Could gamification help you change your workplace dynamic from “I have to” to “I want to?”
 Would employees who “want to” help you drive more revenue?